allforabit/workspaces-starter-legacy/README.md

 ## ESLint + Prettier

+> In the TypeScript 2019 Roadmap, the TypeScript core team explains that ESLint has a more performant architecture than TSLint and that they will only be focusing on ESLint when providing editor linting integration for TypeScript.
+For that reason, I would recommend using ESLint for linting TypeScript projects. -- [Robert Cooper](https://www.robertcooper.me/using-eslint-and-prettier-in-a-typescript-project).

+You can read about his implementation by following that link to his website.

 Although VS Code's Extensions are broken with Yarn 2 right now, you can still use the ESLint CLI to focus on immediate fixes as a one-off command, rather than where I usally format on save.
 Hopefully Plug 'n Play will be fixed, but right now I get continuous errors when running prettier, and ESLint is inactive.